There are many more fun things to do in Chengdu than a Chengdu panda tour. Here we share what to do in Chengdu with kids (or without).

 Wide & Narrow Alley (Kuanzhai Xiangxi)

-Another fun area to explore in Chengdu with kids is the Wide and Narrow Alley.
-Here you will find a jumble of street food stalls, traditional craft workshops, and boutiques full of handmade clothing and souvenirs.
+Another of the fun Chengdu places to visit is the Wide and Narrow Alley.
+Here you will find a jumble of Chengdu street food stalls, traditional craft workshops, and boutiques full of handmade clothing and souvenirs.